“Instead of using LinkedIn as a passive billboard, you can use the platform to build connections with other professionals in your niche.”

 Include at least 2-3 projects or features with working links.
 Also include at least 2-4 recommendations that attest to your skills and work ethic.

-Ryan has included two working projects, as well as a recommendation from a former teacher and a former supervisor.
+Lindsey has included three working projects, as well as a recommendation from a former teacher and a former fellow boot camp student.